 You can find your clerk at MyVote WI: myvote.wi.gov by searching for your voter record or performing an address search.
 You can also find your clerk by searching through the list of all Wisconsin municipal clerks.

-If you apply for an absentee ballot in your municipal clerk's office, you must vote immediately, seal your ballot in the proper envelope, and return it to a member of the clerk's staff.
+If you apply for an absentee ballot in your municipal clerk's office, you show an acceptable photo ID, vote your ballot immediately, seal your ballot in the proper envelope, and return it to a member of the clerk's staff.
 No ballots may be taken from the clerk's office.

 Remember, you can only vote once!